Sentence spacing: Typography

 Early positions on typography (the "arrangement and appearance of text") supported traditional spacing techniques in English publications.
-In 1954, Geoffrey Dowding's book Finer Points in the Spacing and Arrangement of Type underscored the widespread shift from a single enlarged em space to a standard word space between sentences.
+In 1954 Geoffrey Dowding's book Finer Points in the Spacing and Arrangement of Type underscored the widespread shift from a single enlarged em space to a standard word space between sentences.

 With the advent of the computer age, typographers began deprecating double spacing, even in monospaced text.
-In 1989, Desktop Publishing by Design stated that "typesetting requires only one space after periods, question marks, exclamation points, and colons" and identified single sentence spacing as a typographic convention.
+In 1989 Desktop Publishing by Design stated that "typesetting requires only one space after periods, question marks, exclamation points, and colons" and identified single sentence spacing as a typographic convention.
 Stop Stealing Sheep & Find Out How Type Works (1993) and Designing with Type: The Essential Guide to Typography (2006) both indicate that uniform spacing should be used between words, including between sentences.

 More recent works on typography weigh in strongly.
 Ilene Strizver, founder of the Type Studio, says: "Forget about tolerating differences of opinion: typographically speaking, typing two spaces before the start of a new sentence is absolutely, unequivocally wrong."
 The Complete Manual on Typography (2003) states that "The typewriter tradition of separating sentences with two-word spaces after a period has no place in typesetting" and that the single space is "standard typographic practice".
-The Elements of Typographic Style (2004) advocates a single space between sentences, noting that "your typing as well as your typesetting will benefit from unlearning this quaint [double spacing] Victorian habit".
+The Elements of Typographic Style (2004) advocates a single space between sentences, noting that "your typing as well as your typesetting will benefit from unlearning this quaint [double spacing] Victorian habit."

-David Jury's book About Face: Reviving the Rules of Typography (2004)—published in Switzerland—clarifies the contemporary typographic position on sentence spacing:
+David Jury's book About Face: Reviving the Rules of Typography (2004, published in Switzerland) clarifies the contemporary typographic position on sentence spacing:

-Word spaces, preceding or following punctuation, should be optically adjusted to appear to be of the same value as a standard word space.
-If a standard word space is inserted after a full point or a comma, then, optically, this produces a space of up to 50% wider than that of other word spaces within a line of type.
-This is because these punctuation marks carry space above them, which, when added to the adjacent standard word spaces, combines to create a visually larger space.
-Some argue that the "additional" space after a comma and full point serves as a "pause signal" for the reader.
-But this is unnecessary (and visually disruptive) since the pause signal is provided by the punctuation mark itself.